DATE: January, 2019

 - Social Media; and

-When the Governor asks that “non-essential” state employees not report to work due to adverse weather or other emergency condition, Middlesex Community College will be closed.
-In the absence of a directive from the Governor, the President may close the college for a full day or a portion thereof based upon local weather conditions or College emergency.
+- When the Governor asks that Level 2 (“non-essential”) state employees not report to work due to adverse weather or other emergency condition, Middlesex Community College will be closed.
+In the absence of a directive from the Governor, the Campus Chief Executive Officer (CEO) may close the college for a full day or a portion thereof based upon local weather conditions or College emergency.
 Partial day closing of the College will be referred to as a delayed opening or an early release.

-When the President directs that the College will be closed, employees are not expected to report to work, except that the President may require the attendance of employees in critical service positions such as maintenance and security.
+- When the Campus CEO directs that the College will be closed, employees are not expected to report to work, except that the Campus CEO may require the attendance of employees in critical service positions such as maintenance and security.
 In the event of the College closing, classes and scheduled educational activities for the day are cancelled.
 Employees who are not expected to work will have their time off charged as stated in ERM 2012-2.

 When weather conditions are poor before the start of a day when classes are scheduled to be in session, the decision on whether or not to modify the class schedule will be made no later than 6:00 a.m.
 The local radio and television stations will be notified by College officials, and the stations will make appropriate announcements.
 Please note that although the message will be conveyed to the media prior to 6:00 a.m., the announcement may not appear until after 6:00 a.m.